zhaoyingpan/facial_expression_editing/README.md

 4. Please open the link to obtain all images, videos, and other neccessay files.
-*(checkpoints.zip can't be uploaded to github due to its size, other files have been included in this repository) https://drive.google.com/drive/folders/12a-__j0YzMOlSbQULqcB6RihZBAgyGlC?usp=sharing -->
+*(checkpoints.zip can't be uploaded to github due to its size, other files have been included in this repository) https://drive.google.com/drive/folders/12a-__j0YzMOlSbQULqcB6RihZBAgyGlC?usp=sharing --> Follow the instruction to test our idea!

-# The final folder should contain:
+## The final folder should contain:
-* two ipynb file (592code_final.ipynb, preprocessing.ipynb)
+* two ipynb file (code_final.ipynb, preprocessing.ipynb)
 * two original images (original1.jpg, original2.jpg)
 * two preprocessed images (pic1.jpg, pic2.jpg)
 * one original video (original_video.mp4)